hgop/syllabus-2021/assignments/week-02/day-06/README.md

 NOTE: The server does not work the same as the server you're currently using, i.e. there is some logic missing, but you'll fix that on Day 7.

-Now switch out the server API_URL in the client for your API_URL and make sure everything is up and running.
-TODO @kthorri
+You will need to set the API_URL environment variable for the server.

 ## Part 3 - Local Development